Bulls fire coach Jim Boylen after missing playoffs again - WHIZ News

 “We think we can compete,” Paxson said before the season.
 “And when you compete at a high level, you have the ability to be a playoff-caliber team.
 We set that as a goal.”

 Paxson’s optimism came with caution.
-He said he expected a jump from Zach LaVine, Lauri Markkanen and Otto Porter.
+He said he expected Zach LaVine, Lauri Markkanen and Otto Porter to “step up.”

-“We have some guys who (are) at a time in their careers where they have to step up,” he said.
-“And that’s Zach.
-That’s Lauri.
-That’s Otto. … I think we have people around them, complements to them, that are gonna help this team a lot.”

 In a grim reminder of how far the Bulls had fallen, Chicago hosted the All-Star game, yet no Bulls were on the rosters.